joysn/leetcode/README.md

 416_partition_equal_subset_sum.py - Given a non-empty array containing only positive integers, find if the array can be partitioned into two subsets such that the sum of elements in both subsets is equal

 654_max_binary_tree.py  - Given an integer array with no duplicates, prepare a max binary tree

+306_additive_number.py - Given a string containing only digits '0'-'9', write a function to determine if it's an additive number